DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 |RP<sub>T1</sub>C<sub>D</sub>| 48.3  |
 |RP<sub>T2</sub>C<sub>D</sub>| **49.0** |

-Please note that the results here is different from our paper [[Arxiv]](https://arxiv.org/abs/1811.08264) .
-It is because **we have improved our codes and method**.
-The implementation is slightly different from our paper.
+Please note that we have reimplemented and refined our code, thus the results here is slightly better than our paper [[Arxiv]](https://arxiv.org/abs/1811.08264).

 ## Getting Started